Children's Miracle Network

 Where does the Hot Air Balloon land?

-The pilot never really knows exactly where he or she will land until they are there.
+• With a hot air balloon the pilot never really knows exactly where he or she will land until they are close to being there.
 This is really a part of the excitement and adventure of ballooning!

 If you don't know where the balloon will land, how do we get back?